Methyl violet: Degradation

 Methyl violet is a mutagen and mitotic poison, therefore concerns exist regarding the ecological impact of the release of methyl violet into the environment.
 Methyl violet has been used in vast quantities for textile and paper dyeing, and 15% of such dyes produced worldwide are released to environment in wastewater.
 Numerous methods have been developed to treat methyl violet pollution.
 The three most prominent are chemical bleaching, biodegradation, and photodegradation.

 Chemical bleaching

 Chemical bleaching is achieved by oxidation or reduction.
 Oxidation can destroy the dye completely, e.g. through the use of sodium hypochlorite (NaClO, common bleach) or hydrogen peroxide.
 Reduction of methyl violet occurs in microorganisms but can be attained chemically using sodium dithionite.

 Biodegradation

 Biodegradation has been well investigated because of its relevance to sewage plants with specialized microorganisms.
-Two microorganisms that have been studied in depth are the white rot fungus and the bacterium Nocardia Corallina.
+Two microorganisms that have been studied in depth are the white rot fungus and the bacterium Nocardia corallina.

 Photodegradation

-Light alone does not rapidly degrade methyl violet, but the process is accelerated upon the addition of large band-gap semiconductors, TiO2 or ZnO.
+Light alone does not rapidly degrade methyl violet, but the process is accelerated upon the addition of large band-gap semiconductors, titanium dioxide or zinc oxide.